-Every year for our World's Best Awards survey, Travel + Leisure asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise lines, spas, airlines, and more.
-Readers rated international airlines on their cabin comfort, in-flight service, customer service, and overall value.
+Every year for the World's Best Awards survey, Travel + Leisure asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise ships, spas, airlines, and more.
+In the airlines category, readers rated carriers on cabin comfort, service, food, customer service, and value.